RDaou05/Python-RAT/README.md

 # Additional features included
  - This includes a built in keylogger with custom commands

- - `(PLEASE NOTE THAT THE KEYLOGGER WILL ONLY WORKs WHEN THE VICTEM IS ON WINDOWS)`
+ - `(PLEASE NOTE THAT THE KEYLOGGER WILL ONLY WORK WHEN THE VICTEM IS ON WINDOWS)`

    - To inject the keylogger onto the **victem** computer, just type **keylogger start**.
 Now the keylogger will run on the **victem** computer as long as the `client.py` file is running (even if you are not connected to their computer)
     &nbsp;